 The goal of corrective exercises are to reteach a better movement pattern.
 This is applied to all clients, not just those recovering from injury.
 Thus, it is vital to follow the process of identifying movement dysfunction, following the four-phase Corrective Exercise Continuum, and to execute that program with optimal form and control.

 A CEx program may serve as an intelligent warm-up or as a full 45-60 minute training session, depending on the needs of each client.
-Further, recognizing that the last phase, Integration, works seamlessly with the Stabilization Endurance phase of the OPT Model, a CEx program can lead directly into a traditional training session.
+Furthermore, recognizing that the last phase, Integration, works seamlessly with the Stabilization Endurance phase of the OPT Model, a CEx program can lead directly into a traditional training session.
 Want to learn more about Corrective Exercise?
 Become an NASM Corrective Exercise Specialist!